alekseybogdan/first-person-shooter/README.md

-# BLOODLUST
+# GRIM WEST
-BLOODLUST is a gothic FPS-game that presents supernatural skills.
+GRIM WEST is a deck-building FPS set in the world of Wild West.